Shortness of breath: Cancer

 Shortness of breath is common in people with cancer and may be caused by numerous different factors.
+The most commonly reported cancer types that may affect breathing are lung cancer and mesothelioma.
 In people with advanced cancer, periods with severe shortness of breath may occur, along with a more continuous feeling of breathlessness.
+In patients with advanced cancer, breathlessness is frequent and can be debilitating.

 Treatments for breathlessness include both non-pharmacological and pharmacological approaches.
 Non-pharmacological interventions that have been shown to improve breathlessness include the use of fans, exercise, and pulmonary rehabilitation.
+Moderate evidence suggests the use of airflow interventions such as handheld fans has been shown to effectively reduce the feeling of breathlessness in patients with advanced cancer.

 Pharmacological treatments involve bronchodilators and corticosteroids to address the underlying causes of shortness of breath, as well as opioids or anti-anxiety medications to alleviate symptoms.
+However, a review of breathlessness and exercise capacity in patients with advanced cancer proved the use of both opioids and anxiolytics were not effective in improving symptoms when compared to placebo.
 Integrative medicine options, including acupuncture, acupressure, reflexology, and meditation, have been found to have a beneficial effect.

-Additional interventions can help alleviate breathessnes when aligned with a patient's preferance and overall diagnosis.
+Additional interventions can help alleviate breathessness when aligned with a patient's preference and overall diagnosis.
 These may include medical procedures like stenting, thoracentesis, or pacement of pleura catheters to address bronchial obstructions or pleural effusions; cancer-directed treatments such as radiation therapy; and management of related symptoms often present in advanced cancer, including pain, can also influence the severity of breathlessness.

 While these treatments are effective in reducing breathlessness in cancer patients, a systematic view reported various treatment-related side effects including equipment-related distress, fatigue, and constipation.